What is counselling?

 Please note that I am person-centred counsellor and currently only offer person-centred counselling.

 • This is a very personal decision and one to consider with thought before starting counselling sessions.
 It is important that you feel at ease with a counsellor and will be comfortable to open up to them.
-Before starting counselling it can be helpful to consider what challenges you are going through (what has brought you to counselling) and what you are hoping counselling will help with (what do I hope will be the outcome).
+Before starting counselling it can be helpful to consider what challenges you are going through (what has brought me to counselling?) and what you are hoping counselling will help with (what outcome am I looking for?).
 The answers to these questions may help to steer you towards the type of counselling that may be most beneficial for you.
-You can also consider what type of counselling sessions you would find the most relevant, e.g. would it be completing practical exercises, or having open time to explore freely?
+You may also consider what type of counselling sessions you would find the most relevant, e.g. would this be practical wellbeing exercises, or having space and time to explore freely?

-• Please see Counselling for a step-by-step guide of how to begin counselling sessions.
+• Please see Counselling for more information about the process of starting counselling sessions.

-More generally, please also see the below resource from Mind about how to access counselling through services such as the NHS, local organisations or privately:
+For more general information, please see the below resource from Mind about how to access counselling through different avenues, such as the NHS, local organisations or privately:

 • Simply, whatever you would like to!
 Counselling sessions are a space for you to talk openly and at a pace that feels most comfortable for you.
 There is no ‘right’ or ‘wrong’ way to talk about your experiences and you are in control of how much you would like to share.
-Some may worry that they are talking ‘too much’, but this is the space to do so!
-Others may find it difficult to know where to begin, and it is ok if it takes a bit of time to open-up, or put your thoughts into words.
+It is ok if it takes a bit of time to open-up, or put your thoughts into words.
 Counselling sessions are the place to express what you would like to, however ‘rambling’, ‘messy’ or ‘complicated’ it may sound.
-The counsellor is there to listen and support you in being able to speak openly and honestly.
+The counsellor is there to listen and support you.

 • Before starting counselling sessions, a counsellor will complete an assessment with you.
 The purpose of this is to gain a better understanding of your wellbeing and what you hope counselling will help with.
 The purpose of the assessment is not to diagnose or test you, but instead make sure that the counsellor has the right experience and training to support you safely and effectively.